getify/You-Dont-Know-JS/up & going/ch2.md

 The final `()` on the end of the expression -- the `})();` line -- is what actually executes the function expression referenced immediately before it.

-That may seem strange, but it's not as bad as first glance.
+That may seem strange, but it's not as foreign as first glance.
 Consider the similarities between `foo` and `bar` here:

 ```js
 function foo() { .. }